aryoda/R_CppDebugHelper/README.md

 Functional requirements:

-1. Inspect variable values of `R` and `Rcpp` variables
+1. Inspect variable values of `R` and `Rcpp` variables during debugging

+1. Debugging support for C++ code

+1. Optional: Debugging support for plain C code

-1. Optional support for modifying variable values (to try to find bug fixes during debugging)
+1. Optional: Support for modifying variable values (to try to find bug fixes during debugging)

 Non-functional requirements:

+1. Support for at least `gdb` and `LLDB` debuggers

 1. Minimize preparation efforts for debugging